margo/specification/system-design/app-interoperability/application-package-definition.md

 # Application Package Definition

-This section addresses how an application is packaged by the “App Developer” who has implemented the application and aims to provide it to Margo-conformant systems.
-An application aggregates one or multiple [OCI Containers](https://github.com/opencontainers).
+This section addresses how an application is packaged by the “Application Developer” who has implemented the application and aims to provide it to Margo-conformant systems.
+An application aggregates one or more [OCI Containers](https://github.com/opencontainers).
 The **application package** is made available in an [application registry](./workload-orch-to-app-reg-interaction.md).

-The application package comprises (a) the **application description** file `margo.yaml`, which contains informative contents and metadata (e.g., for application discovery purposes), (b) the **application manifests** ([Helm Chart](https://helm.sh/docs/) and [Docker Compose](https://github.com/compose-spec/compose-spec/blob/master/03-compose-file.md)) containing deployment instructions, and optionally (3) **application resources** (e.g., container binaries), which are necessary to enable the lifecycle of the application.
+The application package comprises:

+- The **application description** file `margo.yaml`, which contains information about the application's marketing details (e.g., description, icon, release notes, license file, etc.), resource requirements, required input parameters, and application's installation packages (e.g,  Helm charts, docker-compose package) location.
+- The **application resources** which can be used to display additional information about the application in an application catalog or marketplace based on the application's defined metadata (e.g., description, icon, release notes, license file, etc.).

-The application manifest SHALL be defined as a Helm Chart AND/OR a Docker Compose.
-If either one cannot be implemented it MAY be omitted.
+The application package sources SHALL be defined as Helm Charts AND/OR a Docker Compose packages.

+- To target devices running Kubernetes applications must be packaged as helm charts using [Helm V3](https://helm.sh/).
+- To target devices deploying applications using Docker Compose files you must create a tarball file containing the application's docker-compose.yml file and any additional artifacts referenced by the docker compose file (e.g., configuration files, environment variable files, etc.).
+It is highly recommend to digitally sign this package.
+When digitally signing the package PGP MUST be used.

+> **Investigation Needed**: We plan to do a security review of this package definition later.
+> During this review we will revisit the way the docker compose tarball file should be signed.
+> We will also discuss how we should handle secure container registries that require a username and password.

-Margo RECOMMENDS defining both (Helm Chart **AND** Docker Compose) for strengthening interoperability and applicability.
+If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining sources for both Helm Chart **AND** Docker Compose source packages to strengthen interoperability and applicability.

+> **Note**
-A device that runs the application can only actively run either Docker Compose or Helm Chart.
+> A device running the application will only install the application using either Docker Compose files or Helm Charts but not both.

 ## Application Package Structure